Edmonton Pride: Edmonton PrideFest Association era, 2022–

 In 2022, Edmonton Pride returned to Churchill Square under the new organization of Edmonton PrideFest Association.
 The four-year break was due to the COVID-19 pandemic and the additional contributing factors.
 The Summer of Pride, in 2023, saw the main festival move to August, with over 80 Pride events preceding it throughout the summer.
+In 2025, the Edmonton Pride Parade was revived for the first time since 2018.

+In August 2026, the organization announced that Edmonton Police Service resources would be present for its parade, citing security concerns in the wake of incidents such as the Berlin Pride attack on July 25.
+EPS stated that its deployment would focus primarily on traffic management and emergency preparedness, while organizers stated that "the increased security presence does not signal a policy position, endorsement or support.
+It is part of the required public safety planning for a large public gathering."
+The announcement faced criticism from other LGBTQ organizations, with a number announcing their intent to boycott the parade due to EPS presence.